fastatoms/opencastcutter/README.md

   E	00:00:14	00:02:55
   C	00:01:49	Dipolmoment
   ```

+## Color correction
+description will follow.
+Color correction is *On* by default.
+Current correction profile is optimized for physics lecture hall PWR57.3 U Stuttgart

+## Perspective correction
+description will follow.
+Perspective correction is *On* by default.
+Current correction profile is optimized for physics lecture hall PWR57.3 U Stuttgart

-## Join two streams and render mp4 (jointracks.py)
+## Joining of streams (jointracks.py)
-This script joins two lecture streams (track-0 and track-1) into one .mp4 video.
+This script can join the two lecture streams (track-0 and track-1) into one .mp4 video.
 The script assumes that:
-- one stream is the stage view that shows the lectuerer and the experiment and in the upper part the two screens on which close-ups of the experiment are shown.
+- *track0 is the stage view* that shows the lectuerer and the experiment and in the upper part the two screens on which close-ups of the experiment are shown.
-- The other stream shows only the recording of the notebook screen (whiteboard) on which the lecturer writes the lecture notes.
+- *track1 is the whiteboard view* which shows only the recording of the notebook screen on which the lecturer writes the lecture notes.

-The script provides two views:
+### The script provides two views:
 - Whiteboard view
   The whiteboard screen is overlayed on the stage and blocks the upper half of the video image.
   The lectuerer is visible in the lower part but the screens in the lecture hall are not visible.
 - Experiment view
-  The stage view is shown, but the screens are replaced with perspective corrected overlays of these screens.
+  The stage view is shown fully.
+Optionally,  the projector screens which are captured in the video are replaced with perspective and color corrected overlays of these screens.